-In the year 2022-23 there was public housing constructions that were completed would be 103.
-In the prior years of completion of those units, I do not have before me, but I most definitely will get back to my colleague on those details as I can get them, Mr. Speaker.
+In the year 2022-23 the public housing constructions that were completed would be 103.
+Mr. Speaker, in the prior years of completion of those units, I do not have before me, but I most definitely will get back to my colleague on those details as I can get them, Mr. Speaker.
 Thank you.